carbonfive/raygun/README.md

 # Raygun

+__NOTE: Currently a work in progress and not yet representative of best practices.
+Soon the veil will be lifted.__

 Command line Rails application generator that builds a new project skeleton configured with all of the Carbon Five best practices baked right in.